• Skip to main content

 Corinth

-For this biomass pellet plant, PDI additionally gave building administrations, supporting in plant structure and aiding smooth startup and beginning item runs.
-The wood pellet plant burner was structured with custom PLC rationale and coordinated with the dryer and existing plant offices.
-This guaranteed smooth and programmed activity of the burner and wood pellet plant dryer and ensured a fruitful change from the past activity.
+PDI additionally gave building administrations for this biomass pellet plant, supporting plant structure and aiding smooth startup and beginning item runs.
+The wood pellet plant burner was structured with a custom PLC rationale and coordinated with the dryer and existing plant offices.

 Manufacture of Corinth’s